-It is clear from the equations that there is a linear relationship between load current and frequency.
+It is clear from the equations there is a linear relationship between load current and frequency.
 At some light load the frequency will be limited by the maximum frequency clamp.
-There is an inverse relationship between the input voltage and frequency and its effect is restricted by the input voltage range of the application.
+There is an inverse relationship between the input voltage and frequency and its effect is restricted by the typical input voltage range.

-It should be noted, however, that Equations 8 and 9 assume full conduction angle of the AC mains.
-There are two issues regarding actual conduction angle.
-First, there is no power delivered to the load until the AC mains instantaneous voltage exceeds the output voltage.
-Like any buck converter, the input voltage must be higher than the output voltage.
-Secondly, when conduction angle modulating dimmers are used to block a portion of each AC half-cycle, the switching currents remain essentially unchanged during the conduction portion of the AC half-cycle as the conduction angle is reduced.
+It should be noted, however, that the above equations assume full conduction angle of the AC mains.
+When conduction angle modulating dimmers are used to block a portion of each AC half-cycle, the switching currents remain essentially unchanged during the conduction portion of the AC half-cycle as the conduction angle is reduced.
 The conduction angle is reduced, not the amplitude of the waveform envelope.
-The result being the steady state frequency behavior will not vary much as the conduction angle is reduced depending on the linearity of the conduction angle and the control loop reference gain.
-See Figure 7 on page 12.
+The result being the steady state frequency behavior will not vary much as the conduction angle is reduced.